 So the longer you hold, the more it accumulates.

 That being said, it would be harder to access the cash value.
 You’d either need to take a policy loan at a high interest rate or surrender the plan and lose the cover.

 There’s a wide variety of options you can get with term policies.

-It can be on a 5-10 years renewal where premiums increase with each renewal, for a period of years such as 20 or 30 years, till retirement age (65, 70, etc) or even till 99 years old.
+It can be on a 5-10 years renewal term where premiums increase with each renewal, for a period of years such as 20 or 30 years, till retirement age (65, 70, etc) or even till 99 years old.

 One thing to note is that the coverage ends when the policy term is up.

-If you’re especially concerned with having critical illness cover beyond your retirement, then a whole life plan could be useful.
+If you’re especially concerned with having a critical illness cover beyond your retirement, then a whole life plan could be useful.

 As every dollar goes into protection, the premiums are much affordable in a term life insurance.

 With a fixed budget of say $6,000/year, you’re able to get a few millions of coverage (depending on age and other factors).